Dieg657/Poc.Go/README.md

 # Golang WebAPI por Educational Purposes

-This application is made to learnt how implements with Golang a simple Web API using Gin-Gonic, Swagger, GORM.
+This application was made to learnt how implements with Golang a simple Web API using Gin-Gonic, Swagger, GORM.

 # How to use?